PopaAndra23/adventureworks-ecommerce-sql-analytics/README.md

-AdventureWorks E-Commerce Performance & Customer Segmentation Analysis
+# AdventureWorks E-Commerce Sales Analysis (SQL)

 ## 📌 Project Overview
-This project presents an end-to-end SQL database analysis using the **AdventureWorks** relational database.
-The primary objective was to transition raw transactional data from multiple business departments (Sales, Production, Purchasing) into actionable commercial insights, culminating in a fully denormalized flat dataset ready for Business Intelligence workflows.
+The main goal was to take raw sales, product, and vendor data scattered across different tables and pull out useful business insights.
+At the end, I combined everything into one single "flat table" that is ready to be used for reports in Excel or Power BI.

 ---

-## 🛠️ Tech Stack & SQL Techniques Used
+## 🛠️ SQL Techniques Used
-* **Database Engine:** Microsoft SQL Server (T-SQL)
-* **Data Integration:** Complex Relational Joins (`INNER JOIN`, `LEFT JOIN`) spanning 5+ tables.
-* **Aggregations & Filtering:** High-level grouping (`GROUP BY`), dynamic aggregate filtering (`HAVING`), and precision formatting (`FORMAT`, `ROUND`).
-* **Advanced Analytics:** Nested Subqueries (statistical baseline comparisons) and dynamic data profiling using conditional logic (`CASE WHEN`).
+* **Joins:** Used `INNER JOIN` and `LEFT JOIN` to connect up to 5 tables together.
+* **Basic & Advanced Filtering:** Used `GROUP BY` to aggregate numbers and `HAVING` to filter grouped data.
+* **Logic & Subqueries:** Used `CASE WHEN` to categorize data and nested subqueries to compare figures against business averages.

 ---

-## 📊 Business Insights Discovered
+## Business Questions I Answered

-### 1. Financial Performance & Baseline KPIs
+### 1. Sales & Main KPIs
-* Established core sales infrastructure tracking Revenue, Order Volumes, and Unique Customer Base size.
+* Found out the overall Total Revenue, total order numbers, and how many unique customers bought from the store.
-* Computed the **Average Order Value (AOV)** to benchmark customer transaction health and baseline operational capacity.
+* Calculated the **Average Order Value (AOV)** to see how much money a customer spends on average per order.

-### 2. Basket Analysis & Product Grouping
+### 2. Products & Subcategories
-* Conducted a cross-selling metric evaluation by analyzing unique product counts per order to uncover volume shopping behavior.
-* Aggregated individual product performance at the **Subcategory** level to distinguish top-performing categories from low-velocity stock.
+* Analyzed the "shopping basket" to see how many different items people usually buy at once.
+* Grouped products by their **Subcategory** to see which types of products bring in the most money and which ones are not selling well.

-### 3. Advanced CRM & Customer Segmentation
+### 3. Customer Segments
-* **High-Value Base:** Isolated the Top 50 customers based on cumulative lifetime value to support loyalty target marketing.
+* Found the Top 50 VIP customers who spent the most money over time.
-* **Behavioral Profiling:** Developed a dynamic tiering framework (`High`, `Medium`, `Low` Value) using conditional revenue bands.
+* Created a customer tier system (`High`, `Medium`, `Low` Value) based on how much they spent.
-* **Leakage Detection:** Identified high-frequency but low-value customer clusters that generate disproportionate logistical costs relative to net sales.
+* Tracked down "low-value" customers who order very often but spend very little money, which might cause higher operational costs.

-### 4. Supply Chain Risk Management
+### 4. Vendors & Supply Chain
-* Integrated vendor performance matrix metrics into the commercial data pipeline.
-* Used safe outer joining (`LEFT JOIN`) to preserve internal manufacturing datasets, allowing a complete risk assessment of supplier dependency vs. internal production.
+* Connected the vendor data using `LEFT JOIN` so I wouldn't lose products made internally by the company, helping to understand where products are coming from.

 ---

-## 🗂️ Data Engineering & BI Readiness
-The project concludes with the engineering of a **fully denormalized Flat Table** combining data across all operational matrix dimensions.
-This optimized views model includes engineering a custom calculated column for **Estimated Profitability** and transactional sizing, ensuring the output is perfectly structured for immediate downstream analysis via Excel Pivot Tables, Power BI, or Tableau dashboards.
+## Final Dataset for BI (Task 20)
+For the final step, I built a large denormalized **Flat Table**.
+It merges orders, customers, products, categories, and vendors into one place.
+I also added a calculated column for **Estimated Profit** ($LineTotal - Cost$) and categorized orders by size (*Comanda Mare, Medie, Mica*), making it perfect for Excel Pivot Tables or Power BI dashboards.

 ---

+## 📂 Repository Structure
+* `ecommerce-sql-analytics.sql`: The complete SQL script containing all 20 tasks, fully documented with comments.
 ## 📂 Repository Structure
 * `ecommerce-sql-analytics.sql`: Contains the fully documented production-ready SQL script structured across 5 progressive levels of analytical complexity.